-Troubleshooting · Cloudflare SSL docs
+Troubleshooting Keyless SSL

 The gokeyless binary cannot load the CA file

-Ensure that permissions are correct on all keys and certificates you have installed on the server.
+Ensure permissions are correct on all keys and certificates installed on the server.

-Keyless is applying to hosts beyond what I want to test or use it for

-You will need to either provide a certificate for only those hosts, or change the priority of the certificate in the Crypto app of your Cloudflare dashboard.
+You will need to either provide a certificate for only those hosts or change the priority of the certificate in the SSL/TLS app of your Cloudflare dashboard.

 We currently only provide packages for the supported GNU/Linux distributions as per https://pkg.cloudflare.com/.